 - Coconut yogurt

 I save prepackaged products for school lunches, when convenience foods come in handy.
-They’re too expensive for us to eat for snacks at home, but for packed lunches, we use items like go-go squeezes, fruit leathers, homemade Paleo muffins, 100% fruit juice fruit cups, jerky, etc. See my complete clean eating lunchbox guide here.
+They’re too expensive for us to eat for snacks at home, but for packed lunches, we use items like go-go squeezes, fruit leathers, homemade Paleo muffins, 100% fruit juice fruit cups, jerky, etc. See my complete lunchbox guide here.

-Has clean eating changed your children’s behavior?
+Has the diet change changed your children’s behavior?

 ABSOLUTELY.
 That has been the driving force to keep all this work up (because it does take work, planning and effort).
 The changes make it 110% worth it.
 This is the part where I start sounding like a bad infomercial, but I interviewed my children after a month and these are straight from their mouths: